omaar25/Real-Time-Stock-Market-Data-Pipeline/README.md

 ## Acknowledgments

-I would like to express my gratitude to [Darshil Parmar] for their guidance throughout the development of this project.
+I would like to express my gratitude to Darshil Parmar for his guidance throughout the development of this project.

 You can find more of his work on:
 - [YouTube Channel](https://www.youtube.com/@DarshilParmar)